niklasramo/mezr/README.md

 **Parameters**

 * **elemA** &nbsp;&mdash;&nbsp; *element / array / object*
-  * Element: the element's edge layer is considered to be "border".
+  * Element: the element's edge is considered to be "border".
-  * Array: allows one to control which layer (core, padding, scroll, border, margin) is considered as the element's edge layer, e.g. `[someElem, 'core']`.
+  * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 10, left: 10, top: -10}`).
 * **elemB** &nbsp;&mdash;&nbsp; *element / array / object*
   * Same specs as with elemA.